paulhalla/github-twitter-elt/data-extraction/README.md

 );

+create schema serving;
 ```

+4. Host airbyte on AWS.
-4. Team members can then use airbyte to replicate the data in snowflake.
+5. Team members can then use airbyte to replicate the data in snowflake.